WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/model-uploads/python/python-step-dataframe-output-logging-example-sdk.md

-This tutorial can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/blob/2023.2.1_prerelease/model_uploads/python).
+This tutorial can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/blob/2023.2.1_prerelease/model_uploads/python-upload-tutorials).

-## Python Model Upload to Wallaroo with the Wallaroo SDK
+## Python Model Upload to Wallaroo

 Python scripts can be deployed to Wallaroo as Python Models.
 These are treated like other models, and are used for: